 Welcome to the Ukcaravans4hire.com Limited (“Ukcaravans4hire.com”) privacy notice.
 This privacy notice applies to personal data collected on www.ukcaravans4hire.com (the “Website”).

 Ukcaravans4hire.com respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our Website (regardless of where you visit it from) or when you otherwise provide personal data to us via other means (such as over the telephone) in order to purchase caravan hire from us, and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data when you visit our Website from the UK or when you otherwise provide personal data to us via other means (such as over the telephone) in order to purchase caravan hire from us, and tell you about your privacy rights and how the law protects you.

 Please also refer to the Glossary that we have set out at the end of the Policy, if there is any terminology used in this privacy notice that you are unfamiliar with or that you don’t fully understand.